vk-cs/terraform-provider-vkcs/docs/data-sources/vkcs_regions.md

 # vkcs_regions

 `vkcs_regions` provides information about VKCS regions.
-Can be used to filter regions by parent region.
 To get details of each region the data source can be combined with the `vkcs_region` data source.

 ## Example Usage